thomash-acinq/bolts/12-offer-encoding.md

     - otherwise:
       - MUST NOT include `recurrence_start`
     - MAY set `payer_info` to arbitrary data to be reflected into the invoice.
+    - MAY set `payer_note` to arbitrary string to be reflected into the invoice.
     - if the offer contained `recurrence_limit`:
       - MUST NOT send an `invoice_request` for a period greater than `max_period`
     - SHOULD NOT send an `invoice_request` for a period which has